 The current law does not make it clear that, where the PBO conducts mixed activities, some of which qualify for the issue of section 18A receipts and some which do not, the audit certificate must deal with the use of the funds in respect of which the section 18A receipts have been issued.
-This is to be clarified.
+The audit certificate required is now set out in SARS Interpretation Note number 112 issued in 2020.